3DG-RL/tmp-voice/README.md

-A collection of discord bots
+A discord bot to handle temporary voice channels